ProtoProtonas/PhotoApp/README.markdown

 * Build: Xcode 9 beta 6 or Xcode 9

 ### Usage
-* Simple as ever - open the image You want to edit, select filter, move sliders (sometimes You won't have to do even that) and you are all set!
+* Simple as ever - open the image You want to edit, select filter, fiddle with the sliders (sometimes You won't have to do even that) and you are all set!

 ### Background
-* This app was written as a project for my summer internship at Pixelmator.
+* This app was written as a project for my summer internship at Pixelmator Team.